Audax117/Audax117/README.md

 One guiding (popular) principle I strongly adhere to is "Simple is better than complex.
 Complex is better than complicated."

+Currently, I work as a Functional Analyst and On-Site Manager with Sinapsys, in an outsourcing role for Dedalus.
+I'm contributing to a major PNRR project focused on modernizing the Hospital Information System across the Marche region.
+My role involves configuring and customizing Dedalus clinical applications, acting as a key link between clinicians, hospital IT staff, and the delivery team.
+This position allows me to apply and enhance my technical skills daily, using Python for data analysis and developing small applications to simplify my workflows.

 Outside of my professional pursuits, I transitioned from being an ex-Rugby player to becoming fervently passionate about Beach Volleyball.

 ## Contacts